gvwilson/sensibleadventures/bookster/bookster.md

 "Oh."
-Other than Jack, and the condors, and a raccoon who had tried and failed to sell bad poetry in Forecastle the year before, Erileine had never met a Gifted animal.
+Other than Jack, and the condors, and a raccoon who had tried and failed to sell bad poetry in Forecastle the year before, Erileine had never spoken to a Gifted animal.

 "Whoa!"
 She clutched the gunwale as the boat turned so sharply that even Razi lurched.
 "Look!" the magician pointed.
 "There, you see?"